PhD Programmes

 Admission to the Doctoral Program (Faculty Procedure)

-Please note: for the faculty application, the research proposal must not exceed two pages.
+- Prepare the required application documents, which largely correspond to those already submitted to me.
+Please note that for the faculty application, the research proposal must not exceed two pages.

 Current PhD Students